cncf/k8s-conformance/faq.md

 ## What about community distributions?

+A community distribution does not have a company behind it.
 For the purposes of certification, we treat community distributions/installers as non-profit organizations, so there is no charge.
-However, we do require an individual to complete the certification [agreement](./participation-form/Certified_Kubernetes_Form.md) so that we have an official contact if your software falls out of compliance.
+However, we do require an individual to complete the certification [agreement](./participation-form/Certified_Kubernetes_Form.md) so that we have an official contact (or multiple contacts) if your software falls out of compliance.

 ## How can I track issues that have been opened regarding certification?